White House Says Trump Supports Bipartisan Efforts To Improve Background Checks For Guns

-The White House on Monday said that President Trump supports bipartisan efforts that would improve the federal background check system to ensure those convicted of a crime would not be able to buy a gun, in the wake of the school massacre in Parkland, Florida, last week.
+The White House on Monday said that President Trump supports bipartisan efforts that would improve the federal background check system to ensure those convicted of a crime would not be able to buy a gun, in the wake of the massacre at a high school in Parkland, Florida, last week.

-Sarah Huckabee Sanders, White House press secretary, said in a statement that the president spoke with Republican Sen. John Cornyn and Democratic Sen. Chris Murphy about the "Fix NCIS Act" introduced they introduced last year.
+Sarah Huckabee Sanders, the White House press secretary, said in a statement that the president spoke with Republican Sen. John Cornyn and Democratic Sen. Chris Murphy about the "Fix NICS Act" they introduced last year.

-“The president spoke to Senator Cornyn on Friday about the bi-partisan bill he and Sen. Murphy introduced to improve federal compliance with criminal background check legislation," Sanders said.
+“The president spoke to Senator Cornyn on Friday about the bipartisan bill he and Sen. Murphy introduced to improve federal compliance with criminal background check legislation," Sanders said.
 "While discussions are ongoing and revisions are being considered, the president is supportive of efforts to improve the federal background check system.”

 The "Fix NCIS Act" was introduced after the church massacre last year in Cornyn's home state of Texas.
-The gunman in that shooting killed 26 people in a church in Sutherland Springs before being shot himself by a bystander.
+The gunman in that shooting killed 26 people in a church in Sutherland Springs before being shot by a bystander.

-The act would give states incentives to upload information about people who are prohibited to buy a gun, such as convicted criminals and people who have been dishonorably discharged from the military, into the National Instant Criminal Background Check System or NICS.
+The act would give states incentives to upload information about people who are prohibited from buying a gun, such as convicted criminals and people who have been dishonorably discharged from the military, into the National Instant Criminal Background Check System or NICS.
 It also is supported by the NRA.

 In a fact sheet, House Judiciary Chairman Sen. Bob Goodlatte said if NICS is improved, it could stop shooters such as the gunman in the Texas attack.